 Air duct heating and cooling systems naturally collect dust and debris.
 Even with regular cleaning, clean rooms can’t afford dust escaping onto electronic parts, etc. HEPA and ULPA filters work in a similar fashion as filters used in furnaces and AC units, just much more efficient at trapping contaminants.

-High-efficiency particulate air filters and ultra-low particulate air filters use a layering of dense fibers to create a latticework that is able to trap particles, yet allow for air flow through the material.
+High-efficiency particulate air filters and ultra-low particulate air filters use a layering of dense fibres to create a latticework that is able to trap particles, yet allow for airflow through the material.
 They are often used in clean rooms to keep electronics safe and keep pathogens such as bacteria from entering.